OpenMDAO/POEMs/POEM_108.md

 - Fields cannot be added to a data model dynamically.
 They must be known when the data model class is declared.

-- Pydantic data models don't have a dict-like interface like OptionsDictionary does, but it was easy enough to declare an OptionsBaseModel data model with __getitem__, __setitem__, etc., defined.

 - Pydantic models by default do validation only on instantiation of a data model, not during assignment to attributes of a data model instance.
 This won't work for OpenMDAO since we allow users to set options at various times.
 We activate on-assignment validation by setting